adamAfro/fcqr/src/readme.md

 ### :art: Interface

-- [ ] it looks nice!

-For now app uses slightly modified, classless `pico.css`, it looks rather bad and does not have any design or look manifest:

-- [x] use `pico.css` and provide some basic, easy layout
+Main element is card so all other elements are styled in reference to it.

-- [x] make `src/demo` with important components together, where they can be easily tested manually and their look may be modified in wider context for CSS design purposes.
+- [x] make `src/demo` with important components together, where they can be easily tested manually and their look may be modified in wider context for CSS design purposes;
+- [ ] make it look nice!

 ## :flags: Localisations